GoogleCloudPlatform/notebooks-extended-uis/README.md

 # Notebooks Management Console

-The goal of this solution is to mitigate data exfiltration risks through the Cloud Console due to VPC Services Controls (VPC-SC) currently not supporting the Cloud Console.
+The goal of this solution is to deploy a simple HTML page that can act as a console to list and manage Google Cloud's Notebooks.

-To work around this limitation, the solution must provide:
+The solution provides:

 1. An interface to Google Cloud APIs that is flexible and supported by VPC-SC.
-1. A way for data practitioneers to exerce some controls over their sandbox environments.
+1. A way for data practitioneers to exerce some controls over their Notebooks environments.

-This repository addresses the latter point and deploys a web app for end users and assumes that the former points is addressed by using AI Platform Notebooks.

 Use this solution in the following context:

-1. You are an administrator who creates environments on behalf of end-users.
+1. You are an administrator who creates Notebooks environments on behalf of end-users.
-1. Your end-users interacts with Google APIs through AI Platform Notebooks.
 1. Your company uses VPC-SC to mitigate exfiltration risks.
+1. Your end-users can interact with Google APIs through AI Platform Notebooks.
 1. Your IAM policies enforce what end-users can and can not do.

 **This is not an official product**